Head shape

 - give your baby time lying on their tummy (tummy time) while they’re awake, with you watching them.

-Flattening doesn’t affect your baby’s growth or their brain development.
+Flattening generally doesn’t affect your baby’s growth or their brain development.
 However, if you are concerned about your baby’s head shape or size, talk to your Plunket nurse, or doctor.

 The fontanelles

-What are they?
+What are the fontanelles?

 When you run your hands along your baby’s head, you may notice ‘soft spots’ on top of their head where the skull bones haven’t joined yet.
-These are called fontanelles and allow babies’ heads to grow quickly.
+These are called fontanelles and they allow babies’ heads to grow quickly.

 Washing or touching the fontanelles won’t hurt your baby.
 You may see the front fontanelle going up and down at the same rate as the baby’s heartbeat – this is normal.